 However our key message, specifically that potential increases in the daily incidence are controllable through interventions targeting the farm-to-fork pathway, is robust to these uncertainties and variations in the data.
 Firstly, if the true relationship between usage and resistance is non-significant, then we would expect to see negligible increases in the daily incidence of foodborne disease.
-This is due to the effects of common parameters driving both relative decreases in resistance and decreases in the daily incidence of foodborne disease upon curtailment (α) (Figure 5A, S17).
 Secondly, if a significant relationship between usage and resistance was observed, then we have also demonstrated that the associated increases in daily incidence of salmonellosis following antibiotic curtailment can be controlled through ensuring good biosecurity at the farm-to-fork-pathway.
 We also note the ability for βHA to control increases in daily incidence many orders of magnitude above the increases observed in our worst-case scenario (Figure S15).
-Therefore, we note that the public health implications of livestock antibiotic curtailment in terms of increases in the daily incidence of salmonellosis will likely be negligible at best and controllable at the worst.
+Therefore, the public health implications of livestock antibiotic curtailment in terms of increases in the daily incidence of salmonellosis will likely be negligible at best and controllable at the worst.

 The results from this study suggest that curtailment of livestock antibiotic usage may have unforeseen effects, with a reduction in both livestock and human antibiotic resistance, but with increases in the livestock carriage and onwards transmission of foodborne pathogens to humans.
 However, potential increases in the daily incidence of human foodborne disease range from negligible to preventable through interventions that target animal-to-human transmission routes.
-The efficacy of these interventions suggest that a “one-health” attitude and a focus on improving farm-to-fork biosecurity and livestock welfare to prevent human disease is critical when considering potential control strategies to tackle the AMR crisis.
+The efficacy of these interventions suggest that a one-health attitude and a focus on improving farm-to-fork biosecurity and livestock welfare to prevent human disease is essential when considering potential control strategies to tackle the AMR crisis.

 REFERENCES